How to Prevent Mold Around Windows

 Preventing mold around windows depends on maintaining dry conditions, balanced humidity, and consistent airflow.
 Mold rarely develops without moisture, making moisture control the most effective prevention strategy.

-Small daily habits, such as wiping condensation and maintaining airflow, support long-term protection against mold growth.
-Seasonal adjustments and routine inspections help identify moisture problems before they become serious.
+Small habits, such as wiping morning condensation, opening airflow around window coverings, and checking damp trim after storms, support long-term protection against mold growth.
+Seasonal adjustments and routine inspections help identify window moisture problems before they become serious.

 Key Takeaways